dsanson/Pandoc.tmbundle/README.markdown

 The conversion commands should be self-explanatory.
 The commands in the bundle reflect the conversions I am most likely to do.
 A more complete set of commands should be included.

-### Markdown to Markdown ###
+### Markdown Tidy ###

 The bundle provides several commands that use pandoc as a kind of pretty printer for markdown: pushing markdown through pandoc allows for each conversion between inline and reference links, for example, and soft or hard-wrapped lines.
+It also cleans up bullets and lists nicely.

 ### MultiMarkdown ###

 I've included a few commands for quickly converting between MMD syntax and Pandoc syntax.
 There are commands for converting MMD metadata to and from Pandoc metadata (i.e., the Title Block).
 There is also a command for converting MMD formatted citations, like `[p.
 20][#citekey]` to Pandoc formatted citations, like `[citekey@p.
 20]`.
-Are there other conversions

 ### Converting to PDF ###

-The commands to convert to PDF do so via ConTeXt, as described on the [Pandoc examples](http://johnmacfarlane.net/pandoc/examples.html) page.
-Edit them if you prefer to convert to PDF via LaTeX.
+There are commands to convert to PDF via LaTeX and commands to convert to PDF via ConTeXt.
+These commands will automatically open the PDF in your preferred reader.

 ### Converting to ODT ###

 The command that converts documents to ODT also automatically opens the generated document.
 On a newer Mac, this should be fine.
 On an older Mac, this can take a *long* time.
-If you are using this on an older Mac, you might want to delete the line that says:
+If you are using this on an older Mac, you might want to delete/comment out the line that says:

     open "$targetname"